 Our itinerary (including things to see)

-It takes 10-12 days to properly do a circuit of Iceland.
-It is possible to do it in 7 days in a cinch, but that would mean missing out on a few attractions – and driving lot more hours per day.
-There is no specific direction – though most travelogs/guides cover Iceland in the anti-clockwise direction – probably because the Golden Circle is to the southeast of Reykjavik.
+It takes 10-12 days to do a full circuit on the ring road.
+It is possible to do it in 7 days in a cinch, but that would mean missing out on a few attractions – and driving a lot more hours per day.
+There is no specific direction – though most travelogues / guides cover Iceland in the anti-clockwise direction – probably because the Golden Circle is to the southeast of Reykjavik.

 We were two couples on the trip – two sisters and their husbands.
 Thank you Archana/Mrinal for initiating the trip – and making it so memorable.